Continuous financial headwinds indicate no news could be great news

 electric-vehicle concept, previewing a forthcoming compact SUV.

-Vietnamese entrant VinFast revealed U.S.-trim variations of.
+Vietnamese entrant VinFast showed U.S.-trim versions of.

-two EV crossover additions to its lineup – bringing its capacity.
+2 EV crossover additions to its lineup – bringing its capacity.

 US offerings to 4.